-As we begin to practice the state of 'being' in God, consider this: we are because God breathed life into us.
+As we begin to practice the state of 'being' in God, consider this, we are...because God breathed life into us.
 Our very existence depended on His creative breath.
 And then, God put us where He wanted us:

-house full of noisy kids-right where He wants us

-stay at home mom with endless laundry, stacks of dishes and a clogged toilet-right where He wants us single woman still waiting for Mr. Right? right where He wants us a mom who works outside the home but would love to be able to be a stay-at-home mom-right where He wants us a cashier dealing with grumpy people all day long-right where He wants us married to an imperfect man, raising imperfect children-right where He wants us
+house full of noisy kids-right where He wants us stay at home mom with endless laundry, stacks of dishes and a clogged toilet-right where He wants us single woman still waiting for Mr. Right?-right where God wants us a mom who works outside the home but would love to be able to be a stay at home mom-right where a cashier dealing with grumpy people all day long right where God wants us married to an imperfect man, raising imperfect children-right where God wants us